zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 **Abstract**

-We extend the Aetherion framework—where a quantum‐confined scalar field $`\varphi`$ couples to spatial gradients in the RTM temporal‐scaling exponent $`\alpha`$—to demonstrate its potential for reactionless thrust, sustained levitation, and discrete “temporal hops.”
+We extend the Aetherion framework, where a quantum‐confined scalar field $`\varphi`$ couples to spatial gradients in the RTM temporal‐scaling exponent $`\alpha`$ to demonstrate its potential for reactionless thrust, sustained levitation, and discrete “temporal hops.”
 Building on the foundational extraction mechanism $`{P \propto \kappa}^{2}{\mid \nabla\alpha \mid}^{2}`$ we show that asymmetric α-profiles induce unidirectional momentum flux $`{F \propto \mid \nabla\alpha \mid \Delta E}_{ZPE}`$ enabling steady‐state hovering against gravity and controlled lateral or vertical displacements.
 We derive closed‐form expressions for thrust per unit area in 1-D and outline a conceptual control scheme for pulsed “time‐hop” maneuvers that respect causal ordering.
 No new *field-coupled* simulations or experiments are required for this theoretical exploration; instead, we map the path from proven micro‐watt reactors to milliwatt‐scale demonstrators and ultimately to thrust‐vectoring Aetherion modules.
 This work charts the next stage of Aetherion development: from static energy extraction to dynamic propulsion and spatiotemporal navigation.

 **1 Introduction**